ellawang44/Breidablik/docs/documentation/analysis.rst

 format_read
 -----------
-Functions used to transform data into a format that can be easily usein a machine learning model.
+Functions used to transform data into a format that can be easily use in a machine learning model.

 .. automodule:: breidablik.analysis.format_read
     :members: